claranet/cloud-deploy-docs/source/rst/quick-start.rst

 Jobs
 ----

 Applications has several available job commands.
-A ``command`` will be operated against an application already created.
+A command can be operated on any existing application.
 For each commands you can view the logs in real time.

 For more information, please refer to :ref:`job` page.